-In the last two years, the union movement has won the biggest changes to workers’ rights in this country in generations.
+In the last two years, the union movement has won the biggest changes to workers’ rights in Australia in generations.

 But winning these new and improved rights is just the beginning: the best way to protect these rights is to use them and embed them for future generations.